espeak-ng/espeak-ng/README.md

     *  removing the guards around the relevant source files;
     *  removing the relevant conditional compilation defines from `speech.h`;
     *  fixing the sources if needed to build without support for the feature.

-7. Fixes for building with wxWidgets 3.0, while still supporting wxWidgets 2.8.

 #### espeakedit